How I Build and Run This Website January 15, 2026

 Everything is in the repo

-The entire build process is captured in the run script and the GitHub Actions workflows.
-If I need to rebuild this in five years, I can read those files and know exactly what to do.
+The entire build process lives in the run script and GitHub Actions workflows.
+In five years, I can rebuild by reading those files.

 It scales to zero

-No JavaScript framework, no hydration, no client-side routing.
-Just HTML and CSS.
-Pages load in under a second even on slow connections.
+No JS framework, no hydration, no client-side routing.
+Pages load quickly, even on slow connections.

 Recap

-• Package it in a tiny nginx Docker container
+• Package in a tiny nginx Docker image

-• Let Cloud Run handle hosting with automatic scaling
+• Host on Cloud Run with automatic scaling

-If you enjoyed this, you might also like my post on setting up Docker email notifications which uses a similar approach with Docker and bash scripts.
+If you enjoyed this, you might also like my post on docker send email notifications which uses a similar approach with Docker and bash scripts.